reviews

 we have another emoticon.....signalling my despair...

-most of the plot revolves around the Nightwings who have been kidnapping Rainwings (dragons that live isolated in the depths of the rainforests) and keep them imprisoned, dying of starvation and sickness in their cells, because Mastermind (the father of Starflight, the book's main character) wants to gather their venom and use it to craft bioweapons. it IS terrible, but the book not only hardly adresses it as such, but has Starflight offering help to the Nightwings when the island's volcano errupts at the end, saying that if Mastermind asks the Rainwing queen for forgiveness, she might let the Nightwings live in the forest with them...! even though they've been kidnapping, torturing and milking Rainwing venom for their own benefit!
+most of the plot revolves around the Nightwings who have been kidnapping Rainwings (dragons that live isolated in the depths of the rainforests) and keep them imprisoned, where they die of starvation and sickness in their cells, because Mastermind (the father of Starflight, the book's main character) wants to gather their venom and use it to craft bioweapons. it IS terrible, but the book not only hardly adresses it as such, but has Starflight offering help to the Nightwings when the island's volcano errupts at the end, saying that if Mastermind asks the Rainwing queen for forgiveness, she might let the Nightwings live in the forest with them...! even though they've been kidnapping, torturing and milking Rainwing venom for their own benefit!
 STARFLIGHT !!!!!!!

 speaking of Starflight, another major storytelling drawback to this book was that the author failed him as a protagonist! there were so many flashbacks and dream sequences, and when there weren't any happening in the moment, Starflight was either thinking about Sunny, who he has a crush on (even though she's basically his adoptive sister (the books try to write it off that they aren't siblings because they're different races of dragons, but that makes no sense, they're literally hatchmates)) OR he is being hauled around by Fatespeaker, who has an identical personality to Sunny, a similarity that Starglight on-page notices! if it wasn't for her, Starflight would've moped in his bed the whole time, wishing someone would come resque him. he has character growth marked by the end where he finally DOES something, but i hardly think it was that good when he did not work on overcoming his fearfulness throughout the rest of the book!